 You have two options with the

-Configuring this step will give you a completely localised system as fr-fr.
+Configuring this step will give you a completely localized system as fr-fr.
 Windows startup, the logon UI, input locale, format, everything.
-Every element in the UI possible is localised to French.
+Every element in the UI possible is localized to French.

 Here is what the system will look like:

 Looks good, right?
 Well, sadly not.
 Let’s discuss the 3 drawbacks with this approach:

 Start menu search does not work